Generations from Exile Tribe: 2021: Up & Down

 On 10 February, Generations released their first single of the year titled "Ame Nochi Hare" as the theme song of TV Asahi Saturday night drama Mokomi: She's a little weird.

-On 18 April, a new album by Jr.Exile for the Battle of Tokyo project titled "Battle of Tokyo Time 4 Jr.Exile" was announced to be released on 23 June, the songs by the individual groups and the collaboration song of Generations & The Rampage were pre-released digitally from 19 April to 21 June, the music videos were released in a hybrid live-action/animated form, with this latter featuring the four groups' avatars.
+On 18 April, a new album by Jr.Exile for the Battle of Tokyo Project titled Battle of Tokyo Time 4 Jr.Exile was announced to be released on 23 June, the songs by the individual groups and the collaboration song of Generations & The Rampage were pre-released digitally from 19 April to 21 June, the music videos were released in a hybrid live-action/animated form, with this latter featuring the four groups' avatars.
 Moreover, the DVD Version included the concert video of "Battle Of Tokyo ~Enter The Jr.Exile~" held in Makuhari Messe in July 2019.

 On the first of May, the group released a new song titled "Hello!
 Halo!" digitally which was used as theme song for the NHK ETV show E Dance Academy.

 From 20 May to 2 June, Generations held a live tour titled Generations Live×Offline "Loading...", the title makes reference to the Live×Online concerts held in 2020, with Offline meaning the resume of audience attendance.
 On the first day of the tour, the group announced their sixth album titled Up & Down, which was released on 14 July.
 As a commemoration for the release, Generations held a special national event titled Generations Love Post in hall venues from 5 September to 21 December.

 On 6 October, Generations released their 26th single titled "Unchained World" as the ending theme song for Netflix anime Baki Hanma.
 Its CD single jacket illustration features the seven members of the unit, along with three characters from the anime - the protagonist Baki Hanma, Yujiro "Ogre" Hanma, and Biscuit Oliva.

 On 18 November, a premiere screening event & special live show was held for the 4th Cinema fighters project "Kinou Yori Akaku Ashita Yori Aoku" prior to the nationwide release on 26 November.
 Aside from the premiere screening event, the artists performed the theme songs of the films.

 On 22 December, the group released the tribute single "Generations from Exile" as a part of Exile's 20th anniversary celebration project "Exile Tribute", the single is the last of the four consecutive tribute singles releases by Jr.Exile groups.

 On 31 December, the group appeared on the 72nd NHK Kōhaku Uta Gassen, performing for the third year in a row.

 2022: Wonder Square

 On 11 March, the group held a live tour titled Generations Live Tour 2022 "Wonder Square" with a 3-day opening concert at the Tokyo Dome.

-Generations revealed their first single in 2022 as the theme song for Fuji TV's drama "Teppachi!" starring Gekidan Exile's Keita Machida, it included the track "Atarashii Sekai" previously released digitally on 23 May, the single was out on 3 August in three editions.
+Generations revealed their first single of 2022 as the theme song for Fuji TV's drama "Teppachi!" starring Gekidan Exile's Keita Machida, it included the track "Atarashii Sekai" previously streamed on 23 May, the single was released on 3 August in three editions.